 Gifts from a will or living trust are among the most common and most impactful planned gifts.

 Planned gifts are donations made to St. Olaf as part of a donor’s overall financial or estate plan.
-With a little forethought and planning you can make a significant gift to the college without affecting your current lifestyle or your family’s security.
+With a little planning you can make a significant gift to the college without affecting your current lifestyle or your family’s security.

 By using common financial tools — insurance policies, retirement accounts, trusts, charitable gift annuities, and more — you can maximize your assets and leave a larger legacy than you might have imagined.
 In doing so, you play a vital role in the future of the college.